dhaaivat/TinyVit-implementation/README.md

 # TinyViT on CIFAR-10

 An end-to-end implementation of a **Tiny Vision Transformer (TinyViT)** trained from scratch on the CIFAR-10 dataset.
-This repository is meant to demystify Vision Transformers by breaking down their components clearly and providing a fully functional training + demo pipeline.
+This repository is meant to demystify Vision Transformers by breaking down their components clearly and providing a fully functional training + demo pipeline ipynb.

 ---

 ## 🔍 Overview

-Vision Transformers (ViTs) apply transformer-based architectures to image data by converting images into sequences of patch embeddings.
+Vision Transformers (ViTs) apply transformer-based architectures to image data by converting images into sequences of patch embeddings, then adds positional embeddings ready to be passed into a transformer for self attention.
 This project walks through a minimalist ViT architecture with detailed modular design, intuitive explanations, and self-attention visualizations (coming soon).

 ---